Corporate Governance

 1. The total amount of compensation, etc., for Directors does not include the employee salary for Directors who concurrently serve asemployees.

-2. Non-monetary compensation in the form of restricted stock compensation is recorded as an expense for the fiscal year under review.
+2. Non-monetary compensation in the form of post-delivery performance-linked share-based compensation is indicated in an amount recorded as an expense for the fiscal year under review.

 Incentives